nathanael-wilcox/photography-test/README.md

-# photography-test
+# Photography Test
-A GSAP animation test
+A GSAP animation test based on the [mockup by Charles Patterson](https://dribbble.com/shots/3190255-Photography-Blog)